Canonical Decompositions of 3-Connected Graphs: Tutte's Wheel Theorem

 If $G$ is a graph and $e$ is an edge of~$G$, we denote by $G/e$ the (multi-)graph that arises from $G$ by contracting~$e$.
 Recall that a 3-connected (multi-)graph does not have parallel edges.
 A graph $G$ is \emph{minimally 3-connected} if it is 3-connected and for every edge $e$ of~$G$ neither $G-e$ nor $G/e$ is 3-connected.

 \begin{thm}[Tutte's Wheel Theorem~\cite{TutteWheel}] Every minimally 3-connected finite graph~$G$ is a wheel. \end{thm}

 In this section we give an automatic proof of Tutte's wheel theorem; the proof strategy is as follows.
 Take a minimally 3-connected graph~$G$.
 First, we show that all totally-nested tri-separators of~$G$ consist of three vertices that do not span any edge.
 Now consider a `leaf-torso'\footnote{A \emph{leaf-torso} means a compressed torso of a splitting star $\{\,(A,B)\,\}$ where $(A,B)$ is a $\le$-maximal totally-nested nontrivial tri-separation.} of the set of totally-nested nontrivial tri-separations.
 By \autoref{univ_3sepr} there are three options how this torso might look like and one easily checks that none of them is possible.
 Hence $G$ has no totally-nested nontrivial tri-separation, and again by \autoref{univ_3sepr} we have three options how $G$ might look like; two are excluded for the same reasons and thus the only possibility is that $G$ is a wheel.
 The details are as follows.
+We use `(c)' and `(d)' as a reminder for \underline{c}ontraction and \underline{d}eletion.